Climate change action

 Electricity is one of our major expenses, accounting for approximately 10% of our operating costs.
 We’re working to reduce our whole-of-life energy costs through the generation of onsite renewable energy.

 Fossil fuel-based energy consumption represents 70% of our carbon footprint.
-We have been exploring low carbon energy solutions as part of developing our energy strategy and understanding how we can reach our goal to be carbon neutral by 2030.
+We have been exploring low carbon energy solutions as part of developing our carbon strategy and understanding how we can achieve our carbon reduction target to be net zero by 2035.

 We’re investigating the use of roof top and ground-mounted solar photovoltaic (PV) systems, which have been estimated to reduce whole-of-life energy costs and lower our carbon emissions.